noIM₃ · HF Link Planner

 Use caseSuitable?Why

-Pre-planning & band selection (which bands to try, at what hours, which season) Yes — confidently MUF median error 1.6 MHz is well inside amateur / commercial band widths; the frequency window recommendation is reliable.
+Pre-planning and band selection (which bands to try, at what hours, which season) Yes, confidently Basic MUF sits within a median of 0.95 MHz of the ITU reference implementation, well inside any allocation width.
+The frequency window recommendation is the strongest thing this tool does.

 7. Regenerating the benchmark